-e7950: LLWU: When exiting from Low Leakage Stop (LLS) mode using the comparator, the comparator ISR is serviced before the LLWU ISR e7993: MCG: FLL frequency may be incorrect after changing the FLL reference clock
+e7950: LLWU: When exiting from Low Leakage Stop (LLS) mode using the comparator, the comparator ISR is serviced before the LLWU ISR e7986: LPUART: The LPUART_TX pin is tri-stated when the transmitter is disabled

-- Description: The comparator's interrupt service routine when exiting from LLS mode is serviced before the LLWU ISR.
-Clearing the comparator flag in CMPx_SCR clears the corresponding comparator flag in the LLWU_Fx register which may be used to determine wakeup source in the LLWU ISR. - Workaround: Code can implement a software flag in the CMP ISR to retain wakeup source if required by software.
+Description: The comparator's interrupt service routine when exiting from LLS mode is serviced before the LLWU ISR.
+Clearing the comparator flag in CMPx_SCR clears the corresponding comparator flag in the LLWU_Fx register which may be used to determine wakeup source in the LLWU ISR.

+Workaround: Code can implement a software flag in the CMP ISR to retain wakeup source if required by software.